 Chrome OS Version

-As of December 2020, the district supported version of Chrome OS is version 86.
-Chromebooks must be on a version between Chrome OS v83-86 for ELPA21 and SBAC state testing.
+As of October 2021, the district supported version of Chrome OS is version 93.
+Chromebooks must be on a version above Chrome OS v91 for ELPA21 and SBAC state testing.
 To find out what Chrome OS version a Chromebook is on, press ALT + V while at the sign in screen.

 Updating Chrome OS

 Chrome OS updates automatically.
 However, Chromebooks occasionally need to be manually triggered to update.
 To check for updates, open Chrome and go to chrome://help .
-If you are unable to update your Chromebook to version 86, try restarting the Chromebook and then go to chrome://help to try updating again.
+If you are unable to update your Chromebook to the latest supported version, try restarting the Chromebook and then go to chrome://help to try updating again.
 If you continue to have issues, please contact your STS or open a Web Help Desk work order ticket.